ThingLabsIo/ThingLabsIo.github.io/pages/labs/edison/101-hello-iot-world.md

 ## Define the Device Abstractions
 {% include edison/define-blinky.md %}

-## Hanlde the board.on("ready") Callback
+## Handle the board.on("ready") Callback
 {% include johnny-five/board-on-blinky.md %}

 # Run the Application
-The Blinky application will run on the Intel Edison - but first you have to get the code on the board.
+The Blinky application will run on the Intel Edison, but first, you have to get the code on the board.

 ## Copy the Application Files to the Edison
 The application will execute on the Intel Edison.